A DATE FOR YOUR DIARY – PUBLIC MEETING AT HASLEMERE MUSEUM ON JUNE 29TH 2016 TO LAUNCH COMMUNITY LAND TRUST TO BUILD AFFORDABLE HOMES

 WHEN WILL THE NEIGHBOURHOOD PLAN TAKE EFFECT?

 The Neighbourhood Plan is a good example of local democracy in action, but it takes time.
 HV needs to give everyone the opportunity to comment and to gather evidence that will stand up to the planning inspector’s scrutiny.
-Our aim is to present the draft plan for the inspector’s review by July 2016.
+Our aim is to present the draft plan for the inspectors review before the end of 2016.
 After that the Draft Plan can be put to public referendum.
 Only then, do the policies have any legal force to influence development.

 Proposals in the Neighbourhood Plan will be based directly on analysis of the responses to our surveys and, in this way, local people with local knowledge will have influence on the future of our area.